tytydraco/yessleep/out/Go_Back_To_Sleep.md

 But then I got up and realized I was 2 minutes away from the station, I was running as fast I can but then I saw my... mom, slapped myself told myself I was hallucinating, but i don't know if I was.
 I was outside the station when he gave up and he yelled "Wait till you come back".
 I went into the station and I reported him for cannibalism, murder, and stalking.
 I showed them all the evidence and they said they would look for him.

-But i still wasn’t done, not in I find my parents
+But i still wasn’t done, not until I find my parents